 Intermittent fasting and running

 You’ve probably heard of Intermittent Fasting.
 Many people have chosen this lifestyle which involves alternating cycles of fasting and eating as it may help the body burn more body fat.

 But If you wish to combine running and intermittent fasting to lose weight, it will be extra important to not go too low on the carbs.
-Runners need to maintain a balanced diet: a mix of all the nutrients, included (complex) carbohydrates!
+Runners need to maintain a balanced diet: a mix of all the nutrients included (complex) carbohydrates!
 You just have to avoid carbs like sugar.

 In order to allow our bodies to thrive during a period of famine, all sorts of hormone levels and cellular repair processes in the body change.
 Intermittent fasting doesn’t demand a crash diet or cutting down your calories to an extreme minimum, which would be very unhealthy.
-In fact, you should keep your diet balanced and your calorie intake will be enough to keep you energised.
+In fact, you should keep your diet balanced and your calorie intake will be enough to keep you energized.